TheVishnuKumar/lwc-streaming-api/README.md

 Features
 -------------
-- Subscribe Push Topics, Platform Events
+- Subscribe Push Topics, Platform Events.
 - Easy to use LWC APIs.
-- Easier control to subscribe, unsubscribe and check status of subscription.
+- Easier control to subscribe, unsubscribe and check the status of the subscription.

 Documentation
 -------------
-LWC Streaming API component let you to subscrive streaming api channel in the easy way.
+LWC Streaming API component let you subscribe streaming API channel in an easy way.
 You just need to provide the channel name.
-It onmessage event let you to get the payload from streaming api.
+It message event let you get the payload from streaming API.

 	<c-lwc_streaming_api
         channel="/topic/NewContactCreated"